praveek/launch.en/help/launch-reference/publishing/environments.md

 ### Host {#host}

-Select the **[!UICONTROL Host]** dropdown menu to choose a pre-configured host for your property.
+Select the **[!UICONTROL Host]** dropdown menu to choose a pre-configured host for the environment.

 ![](./assets/environments/select-host.png)

 When a build is created, Launch delivers that build to the location you specified for the assigned host.
-For more information on hosting in Launch, refer to the [hosts overview](./hosts/hosts-overview.md).
+For information on how to create and configure hosts in Launch, refer to the [hosts overview](./hosts/hosts-overview.md).

 ### Archive setting {#archive}

 Most builds consist of multiple files.
-Multi-file builds contain a main library file (linked in the embed code) that contains internal references to the other files.
-Those other files are pulled in as needed.
+Multi-file builds contain a main library file (linked in the embed code) that contains internal references to the other files which are pulled in as needed.

-An environment's archive setting can be configured on the environment's details page.
-By default, the archive option is switched off and the build is delivered in a format that executes at runtime as-is (JavaScript for web properties, and JSON for mobile properties).
+The **[!UICONTROL Create archive]** button allows you to toggle the environment's archive setting.
+By default, the archive option is switched off and the build is delivered in a format that executes as-is (JavaScript for web properties, and JSON for mobile properties).

 If you choose to turn the archive setting on, additional configuration settings appear in the UI, enabling you to optionally encrypt the archive file and define a path to the library if you are using self-hosting.